jarun/nnn/README.md

     export NNN_COPIER="/home/vaio/copier.sh"

-Start nnn and use `^K` to copy the absolute path (from `/`) of the file under the cursor to clipboard.
+Start `nnn` and use <kbd>^K</kbd> to copy the absolute path (from `/`) of the file under the cursor to clipboard.

 #### file copy, move, delete

-nnn doesn't support file copy, move, delete inherently.
+`nnn` doesn't support file copy, move, delete inherently.
 However, it simplifies the workflow:

-1. copy the absolute path to a file by invoking the file path copier (`^K`)
+1. copy the absolute path to a file by invoking the file path copier (<kbd>^K</kbd>)
-2. spawn a shell in the current directory (`!`)
+2. spawn a shell in the current directory (<kbd>!</kbd>)
-3. while typing the desired command, copy the file path (usually `^-Shift-V`)
+3. while typing the desired command, copy the file path (usually <kbd>^-Shift-V</kbd>)

 #### boost chdir prompt

-nnn uses libreadline for the chdir prompt input.
+`nnn` uses libreadline for the chdir prompt input.
 So all the fantastic features of readline (e.g. case insensitive tab completion, history, reverse-i-search) is available to you based on your readline [configuration](https://cnswww.cns.cwru.edu/php/chet/readline/readline.html#SEC9).

 #### change file associations

-If `NNN_OPENER` is not set, nnn tries to recognize a file by the file extension and invokes nlay.
-To change the extensions recognized by nnn, modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
+If `NNN_OPENER` is not set, `nnn` tries to recognize a file by the file extension and invokes nlay.
+To change the extensions recognized by `nnn`, modify the `assocs` structure in [config.def.h](https://github.com/jarun/nnn/blob/master/config.def.h) (it's easy).
 Then re-compile and install.

 If you want to add a file extension mainline, please raise a bug.
-Without it nnn will not invoke nlay.
+Without it `nnn` will not invoke nlay.

 nlay has provisions (disabled by default) to handle a specific file extension too.
-However, the extension should be recognized by nnn first.
+However, the extension should be recognized by `nnn` first.

 ### Why fork?